Campaign Settings: Worlds of Wonder & Peril

 Build Around Conflicts

-Great settings revolve around tensions—religious divides, resource scarcity, political rivalries, or magical catastrophes.
+Great campaign settings revolve around tensions: religious divides, resource scarcity, political rivalries, or magical catastrophes.
 These conflicts create natural adventure hooks for your players.

 Involve Your Players